levitato5594/PromisedWorlds-science/GameData/001_DuckweedUtils/VertexColorMapEmissive/README.md

 ## Reasoning behind creation:
 * Qualities I believe an emissive mod should have
   * It should cover ScaledSpace, PQS, and Ocean emissives with a single unified and coherent format.
-  * It should allow the use of a full color texture with transparency.
+  * It should allow the use of a full color texture.
   * it should not have visual artifacts with stock ScaledSpace, PQS, or Oceans.

 ## Features and comparison to alternatives:
 * VertexColorMapEmissive
   * Pros
-    * Full RGBA colormap support
+    * Full RGB(A) colormap support
     * Unified solution for ScaledSpace, PQS, and Ocean emissives
     * No ocean z-fighting
   * Cons